sparkflows/sparkflows-docs/docs/web-app/adding-stages.rst

       :width: 60%

 - In other column we will add one textfield to add "DESTINATION PATH" where the browse file should get uploaded.
-Set its property name to ``destinationPath``.
+Set its property name to ``TABLE_DATA``.

    .. figure:: ../_assets/web-app/add-stage-uplaod-textfield.PNG
       :alt: web-app